mliu16/Small-World/README.md

 ### ST (Symbol Table)
 [Symbol Table](http://introcs.cs.princeton.edu/java/44st/)
-A symbol table is a data type used to associate values with keys.
+ is a data type used to associate values with keys.
 In the other words, symbol table is a collection of key-value pairs.
 Sorted symbol table implementation using a java.util.TreeMap.
 It does not allow duplicates.

 ### SET (Set Data Type)
 [Set Data Type](http://introcs.cs.princeton.edu/java/44st/)
-A set is a collection of distinct keys, like a symbol table with no values.
+is a collection of distinct keys, like a symbol table with no values.
 Set implementation using Java’s TreeSet library.
 It does not allow duplicates.

 ### Path Finder
 [Path Finder](http://introcs.cs.princeton.edu/java/45graph/)